pyne/pyne/docs/source/usersguide/material.rst

 Molecular Weights & Atom Fractions
 ----------------------------------
 You may also calculate the molecular weight of a material via the :meth:`Material.molecular_weight` method.
-This uses the :func:`pyne.nucname.nuc_weight` fucntion to look up the atomic weight values of the constituent nuclides.
+This uses the :func:`pyne.nucname.nuc_weight` function to look up the atomic weight values of the constituent nuclides.

 .. code-block:: ipython